ajsmit/Basic_stats/docs/03-discriptive.md

 # in the summarise() implementation, above
 ```

-> *Question:* What is different about the `quantile()` function that caused us to specify the calculation in the way in which we have done so above?
+> *Task:* What is different about the `quantile()` function that caused us to specify the calculation in the way in which we have done so above?
 You will have to consult the help file, read it, understand it, think about it, and experiment with the ideas.
 Take 15 minutes to figure it out and report back to the class.

 ### The minimum, maximum and range
 A description of the extent of the data can also be provided by the functions `min()`, `max()` and `range()`.